 - Applicants are encouraged to audition in person, but recorded auditions are also welcome.
 DVD recordings or YouTube links are preferred methods for recorded auditions.
 DVD recordings may be sent to the address on the application and audio files/links may be emailed to Dr. John Packard.
 Music repertoire should be selected based on the aforementioned guidelines and care should be taken to produce the highest quality recording possible.
 Students submitting recorded auditions should first complete and submit the application and should also have a music instructor complete and submit the recommendation form.

 - If you have questions regarding the music program or music scholarships at Mount Vernon Nazarene University, please contact by phone or email Tressa Daley, Music Department Secretary, at (740) 392-6868 ext.
 3000, or Dr. John Packard, Music Department Chair, at ext.
 3001.
 Scholarship auditions are held in the R.R.
 Hodges Chapel / Fine Arts Building.

 Candidates must complete a music scholarship application.
-It may be completed online by choosing the appropriate link below or it may be printed, completed, and mailed to the address below.
+It may be completed online by clicking the link below:

 Attention: Tressa Daley

 Mount Vernon Nazarene University